nhenezi/js-tutorial-scrollbar/tutorial.md

 it to much in positive direction (by positive i mean up, north, top).
 Bottom limit is a little harder to calculate, it's size of ```.scrollbar_wrapper``` minus size of ```.scrollbar```.
 Draw it and think about it (we used this in calculating movement ratio).

+# Where to go from here?

+Now you know how to create basic scrollbar.
+Couple of things you could add:
+* Add some effects (fadein, fadeout)
+* Stylize it a little bit more
+* Make it more user friendly (add clickable arrows, scrolling with mousewheel, etc.)

+You could even create horizontal scrollbar!